Bodo-inc/Bodo-examples/Kubernetes/README.md

 - Create a cluster:

-To change the number of instances, modify the `node-count` argument and to change the worker nodes update `node-size`. `master-size` refers to the leader that manages K8s but doesn’t do any computation, so you should keep the instance small.
-If you are in a different region, change `zones` argument.
+Begin by making a bucket in the S3 to use as your `KOPS_STATE_STORE`.

 ```
 export KOPS_CLUSTER_NAME=imesh.k8s.local
-export KOPS_STATE_STORE=s3://mpijob-cluster-bucket
+export KOPS_STATE_STORE=s3://<your S3 bucket name>
 ```

 - Attempt to create your cluster.
-This creates a cluster of 2 nodes each with 4 cores
+This creates a cluster of 2 nodes each with 4 cores.
+To change the number of instances, modify the `node-count` argument and to change the worker nodes update `node-size`. `master-size` refers to the leader that manages K8s but doesn’t do any computation, so you should keep the instance small.
+If you are in a different region, change `zones` argument.
 ```
 kops create cluster \
 --node-count=2 \